nikhilgavini/cnn_with_fashionmnist/README.md

 - 2 convolutional layers with 3×3 kernels and max pooling for spatial downsampling.
 - Shallow architecture by design to balance model capacity and overfitting risk on a relatively small 28×28 grayscale dataset.
 - Final layer outputs 10 logits corresponding to the 10 FashionMNIST classes.
-- log_softmax in the forward pass pairs naturally with CrossEntropyLoss
+- log_softmax in the return because of increased numerical stability & simplification of cross-entropy loss function later on.

 ---